Beyond Silos

 to Advance Student Wellbeing

-The LearningWell Coalition, in collaboration with U.S. Health Promoting Campuses Network, will host a one-hour virtual panel discussion on Thursday, February 5, bringing together leaders and practitioners from academic and student affairs to explore how higher education leaders can adopt a whole-campus approach to student wellbeing.
+The LearningWell Coalition, in collaboration with U.S. Health Promoting Campuses Network, hosted this one-hour virtual panel discussion on Thursday, February 5, bringing together leaders and practitioners from academic and student affairs to explore how higher education leaders can adopt a whole-campus approach to student wellbeing.

 • Fundamental approaches to all-campus wellbeing